 - 1. If you are a part-year resident, enter the date you established residency in Utah and the date the residency ended.
-Enter dates in the format mm/dd/yy. - Use TC-40B to calculate the Utah tax for a nonresident or a 2.
+Enter dates in the format mm/dd/yy. - 2.
 If you (and your spouse) are a nonresident, enter the two-character home state postal abbreviation.
-If you are a resident of a foreign country (a foreign national or citizen), enter "NA" in the home state abbreviation field. - 3.
-If you are a Utah resident and your spouse is a nonresident, enter your spouse's two-character home state postal abbreviation.
+If you are a resident of a foreign country (a foreign national or citizen), enter "NA" in the home state abbreviation field. - If you are a Utah resident and your spouse is a nonresident, enter your spouse's two-character home state postal abbreviation.
 If your spouse is a resident of a foreign country (a foreign national or citizen), enter "NA" in the home state abbreviation field.